SAS

 Doctor of Veterinary Medicine (DVM)

 Because the number of applicants exceeds the number of students who can be admitted to any class, the members of the DVM Admissions Committee for the CVMBS carefully evaluate each applicant in a holistic manner to recommend those best qualified.
-Information concerning the academic program which leads to the DVM degree may be found in the Graduate and Professional Bulletin or online.
+For more information concerning the academic program which leads to the DVM degree, please visit the DVM Program website.

 The full course of study requires four years beyond completion of the pre-veterinary requirements.
 While exceptional students may complete pre-veterinary requirements in two to three years and then be accepted into the DVM Program, it is much more common that students complete a baccalaureate degree or graduate degree, followed by four years in the professional program.